UK TERMS OF SERVICE

 Changes to these Terms

-Because these Terms will continue till you or we end them, we may need to change these Terms every now and then.
+Because these Terms will continue until you or we end them, we may need to change these Terms every now and then.
 If we make changes that are clearly in your favour, we’ll tell you once we’ve made them.
-Otherwise, we’ll give you 2 months’ notice before the change will come into effect - so you can easily end these Terms if you don’t agree with the changes.
-Any such changes will only ofcourse be made if they are reasonable.
-We’ll assume you’re happy with the change unless you tell us otherwise.
+Otherwise, we’ll give you 2 months’ notice before the change will come into effect – so you can easily end these Terms if you don’t agree with the changes.

 We may amend these Terms to reflect changes: